Anglerfish: Esca and illicium

 All anglerfish are carnivorous and are thus adapted for the capture of prey.
 A character shared by all anglerfish suborders is the presence of a "lure" or "bait", unambiguously referred to as the esca.
 The esca is the tip of a fin ray, modified from the anterior (foremost) dorsal fin; this fin-ray is often referred to as the "fishing rod" or "fishing line", and is scientifically termed the illicium.
-The entire illicial apparatus consists of the illicial pterygiophore (the "base" of the structure), followed by a second short dorsal spine, and tipped with the bone of the illicium which ends with the esca proper; this appendage may slot into a groove that accommodates part or all of the illicial apparatus.
+The entire illicial apparatus consists of the illicial pterygiophore (the "base" of the structure), followed by a second short dorsal spine, and tipped with the bone of the illicium which ends with the esca proper.
 Both the esca and illicium are used in tandem to lure prey.
 The illicium's length is highly variable across species, from not being visible at all in some species, to around 4.9 times SL (over 4 times the length of the rest of the body) in Gigantactis macronema (body length 354 mm).

+In many species the illicial apparatus can be retracted; in the various species this appendage may slot into a groove, trough, or cavity, which accommodates part or all of the illicial apparatus.

+The illicium is an actively controlled structure, therefore not fixed.
+Associated muscles move the supporting bones and allow the esca to be positioned, extended, retraced, or waved in front of the mouth.
+The form and movement of the lure are different among anglerfish groups: frogfish often have escas that resemble small invertebrates, whereas the escas of many deep-sea anglerfishes are elaborate and can be luminous.

 The illicial apparatus is most notable in the deep-sea anglerfish (Ceratioidei) as their esca contain bioluminescent bacteria, making them glow in the dark waters of the deeper pelagic zones.
 In other species the esca possesses different luring mechanisms, such as emitting odoriferous chemicals that attract olfactory-driven prey (batfish, Ogcocephaloidei; possibly sea toads, Chaunacioidei), or by resembling prey attractive to small fish such as shrimp or worms (frogfish, Antennarioidei).
 When the prey is close enough, the anglerfish catches it using suction feeding, elongated sharp teeth, or both.
 While sometimes reported to possess a bioluminescent esca, sea toads lack bioluminescent bacteria and do not actually possess this feature.

 In at least the triplewart seadevil, the illicium is moved back and forth by five distinct pairs of muscles: namely the shorter erector and depressor muscles that dictate movement of the illicial bone, along with inclinator, protractor, and retractor muscles that aid motion of the pterygiophore.